-Sabiri's Jamaat is currently led by "Khalid ad-Dagestani," a jihadist from the Republic of Dagestan in the Russian Caucasus, according to a fighter who explained why the group joined the ISIS.
-The group's previous emir, Abdullo Tashkenti, was from Uzbekistan and we killed earlier this year.
+Sabiri’s Jamaat is currently led by “Khalid ad-Dagestani,” a jihadist from the Republic of Dagestan in the Russian Caucasus, according to a fighter who explained why the group joined the ISIS.
+The group’s previous emir, Abdullo Tashkenti, was from Uzbekistan, was killed earlier this year.

 The exact size of the group is not known, but likely has scores of fighters.
 In a video (below) released by the group back in January, at least 70 fighters are pictured.
 The speaker in the video says that the group is made up “Uzbekis, Tajiks, Chechens, and Dagestanis.”

 Several of the ISIS’s flags are prominently displayed in the video.
 And the fighters appear to be well armed and equipped.
 At the end of the video, a small convoy made up of SUVs, minivans, cars, motorcycles, and a flat bed truck with anti-aircraft guns mounted on the back is shown.
 Then short clips of the group fighting at night are also shown.

 A fighter from Sabiri’s Jamaat claimed his group swore allegiance to the ISIS after the fighters from Al Nusrah Front, al Qaeda’s official branch in Syria, attempted to confiscate its anti-aircraft artillery.
 Khalid ad-Dagestani then met with Omar al Shishani, a Chechen who serves as a top military commander in the ISIS, and swore an oath to the jihadist group.